-Margrethe married French diplomat Count Henri de Laborde de Monpezat, now known as Prince Henrik, the Prince Consort, in 1967.
-They have two sons, Crown Prince Frederik and Prince Joachim.
+Margrethe married French diplomat Count Henri de Laborde de Monpezat, afterward known as Prince Henrik, the Prince Consort, in 1967.
+They had two sons, Crown Prince Frederik and Prince Joachim.
 Prince Henrik died in 2018.

 The crown prince, who was born in 1968, married an Australian woman, Mary Donaldson, in May 2004.
 Their first child, Prince Christian, was born in October 2005.
 Their second child, a daughter named Isabella, was born in April 2007.
 In January of 2011, Princess Mary gave birth to twins, Vincent and Josephine.